ONLINE THERAPY

 Many modern relationships today carry heavy demands.
 On the one hand, as individuals we are often expected to be fully self-sufficient; on the other, many of us also long for a shared life or partnership with someone we care deeply about.

-Healthy independence and intimate partnerships can absolutely coexist — but many couples struggle with the fear that one will diminish the other, or with the assumption that as partners they should blend together effortlessly.
-Online couple therapy offers a safe space and an effective framework to examine what is actually unfolding between two people and to strengthen both connection and individuality.
+But while healthy independence and intimate partnerships can absolutely coexist — couples often struggle with the fear that one will diminish the other, or with the assumption that as partners they should blend together effortlessly.

 The aim is to provide partners with an effective framework to better understand their patterns, broaden their perspectives, and develop more workable ways of relating meaningfully within the daily realities of contemporary life.